zachboth/the-vanual/_posts/2015-01-03-bed-and-kitchen.markdown

 #### <span class="number"><span>4</span></span> Build kitchen walls and shelves using a mix of braces and struts

 Lots of measuring.
 A good amount of cutting.
-The main thing to remember is to start with the kitchen walls square.
-If they're not you'll need to trace your shelves over the area they are being secured to to ensure they fit properly.
+The main thing to remember is to be abslutely confident the kitchen walls are level and square.
+If they're slightly off, you can trace your shelves over the area they are being secured to to ensure they fit properly.

-To secure the walls to the van use chopped off screws and drilled holes in the floor to keep the walls in place.
-Then build braces to support the shelves.
+To secure the kitchen walls to the van use chopped off screws in the kitchen walls and while in their proper place, lightly hit with a mallot.
+You'll be left with indents in the floor that you can then drill into.
+The chopped off screws in your kitchen walls will slide right in.
+Use braces as you have done before to support the shelves.

 <div class="flexslider article-slider">
 <ul class="slides">